ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ```
 {: .compact}

-Remember that your classes must be top level to be recognized by `Gson`. \\
+Remember that your classes must be *top level* to be recognized by `Gson`. \\
-If you put a class that you are going to serialize inside a function, the feature will send a *null*.
+If you try to send a class that is inside a function, the feature will send a *null*.
 {: .note}

-### Receiving the body of a response
+## Receiving the body of a response
 {: #receive}

 By default you can use `HttpResponse` or `String` as possible types for typed